• Overview

 How to prepare for endoscopic sleeve gastroplasty

-Your multidisciplinary team will tell you on how to prepare for your endoscopic sleeve gastroplasty.
+Your multidisciplinary team will tell you how to prepare for your endoscopic sleeve gastroplasty.
 They will:

 • Review your medical history and current medications: You may need tests such as blood work, scans, or heart recordings to ensure you are safe to undergo general anaesthesia.

-• Advise you on a pre-procedure diet: You may need to follow a low-calorie diet for several weeks before the operation.
+• Advise you on a pre-procedure diet: You may need to follow a low-calorie diet for a few days before the operation.
 This diet helps reduce the fat content in your liver, making the operation safer.

 • Provide fasting instructions: You will receive specific instructions on when to start fasting before your procedure.